Roles and responsibilities

 How long can I expect work set by the school to take my child each day?

 Your child will be set tasks in accordance with their timetable.
 They are expected to be in class and on task for each lesson of the day.
 Each lesson set should take your child the normal allocated time in their timetable.
-They should complete the tasks at the set times noted below.

 Will my child receive additional work to complete outside of normal teaching hours?